mbeps/artificial-intelligence-university-notes/Machine Learning/Week 2.md

 ![image](https://github.com/user-attachments/assets/8bf2b389-dba6-4e6b-865f-7ecd1c70a65f)

+> Supervised learning workflow diagram showing the pipeline from training data through to prediction

 The main goal of inductive learning is to generalise from specific examples to create a model that can make accurate predictions on unseen data.
 This is essential for practical applications of machine learning.

 Common tasks in inductive learning include: